GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

        * level     (level) int64 1 2 3 4 5 6 7 8 9 10 ...
 56 57 58 59 60 61 62 63 64}
     ```

-Note that the `balprojs` records are stored in a dictionary with three keys `agvin`, `bgvin` and `wgvin`.
+Note that the `balprojs` records are stored in a dictionary with three keys: `agvin`, `bgvin` and `wgvin`.
 These are the horizontal regression coefficients used by GSI to construct the balanced part of the temperature, potential velocity and surface pressure, respectively:

 * `agvin`: horizontal regression coefficients for the temperature;
 * `bgvin`: horizontal regression coefficients for the velocity potential;